FredAtLandMetrics/corrigible/README.md

 * simplified variable substitution
 * run selectors for full vs. partial playbook execution

-At some point, it will also provide for automated testing of post-run results and parallelization based on the sysV-style ordering
+Soon, it will also provide for automated testing of post-run results and parallelization based on the sysV-style ordering

 Why?
 ====